 Your Customers Feel Nervous About Providing Honest Feedback

-Sometimes, your customers might be willing to provide an accurate rating of their likelihood to recommend your business to their peers using the zero to 10 scale of an NPS survey email, but not to deliver an honest feedback.
+Sometimes, your customers might be willing to provide an accurate rating of their likelihood to recommend your business to their peers using the 0 to 10 scale of an NPS survey email, but not to deliver honest feedback.

 The reason?
-They talk to members of your business on a regular basis and don’t feel comfortable giving honest, accurate feedback if it means to potentially offend someone.
+They talk to members of your business on a regular basis and don’t feel comfortable giving honest, accurate feedback if it means potentially offending someone.